Telios-org/telios-sdk/README.md

 const res = await account.register(payload);
 ```

-Example response:
+##### Example response:
-> **NOTE**: The `sig` returned will be required for authentication and should be stored and encrypted locally.
+The `sig` returned will be required for authentication and should be stored and encrypted locally.
 This essentially replaces the need for requiring a username and password for authentication.
 ```js
 {
   drive: 'cd0979839ee7adc9613ecacfaa1bfad34fb8c76cd23044f5d3b128cd4003fa7e', // The seed drive